qiskit-community/qiskit-optimization/docs/migration/03_migration_guide_to_v0.7.rst

 Qiskit Optimization v0.7 Migration Guide
 =========================================

 This tutorial will guide you through the process of migrating your code from Qiskit Optimization v0.6 to v0.7, which includes two major changes:

 1. **Migration from qiskit-algorithms dependency**: Essential components have been copied into qiskit-optimization
-2. **Migration from V1 to V2 Primitives**: V1 Primitives are deprecated in favor of V2 Primitives
+2. **Migration from V1 to V2 Primitives**: V1 Primitives usage is deprecated in favor of V2 Primitives

 Overview
 --------